 This post contains affiliate links, but in NO WAY costs you any more money.
 Please read my disclaimer for more info.
 It’s just how I afford to keep blogging!
 Thank you for your support!

-I hear so much from dog parents regarding how their dog acts with such anxiety when they leave.
+Dogs having separation anxiety is a common problem.
+According to the AVMA (American Veterinary Medical Association) there are 20% to 40% of dogs diagnosed that are referred to animal behavior practices in North America.
+I hear so much from dog parents regarding how their dog acts out when they leave.
 This is more common in rescue dogs because of the loss and change they experience in their life.
 Schedule changes can also trigger the development of separation anxiety.

 What else can trigger separation anxiety in your dog?

 - Being left alone for the first time

 - Change in ownership

 - Change in residence

 - Losing a person or doggie sibling